FlyJingFish/AndroidAOP/README_EN.md

      verifyLeafExtends true
      //Off by default, if enabled in Build or after packaging, the point cut information json file will be generated in app/build/tmp/cutInfo.json cutInfoJson false
+     //It is enabled by default.
+After setting false, there will be no incremental compilation effect.
+Filter (keyword: AndroidAOP woven info code) build output log viewable time increment = true
 }
 android {
      ...